 Sustainable agriculture is the practice of growing food in a way that balances environmental stewardship, community development and economic viability.

 Our fresh, nutritious farm products are sold only in New York City; our honey, eggs, herbs, and vegetables travel no farther than fifteen miles.
-Our most important selling location is our greenhouse gift shop.
-We also sell at the Union Square Greenmarket every Friday.
-This year we added several restaurants in Brooklyn and Manhattan that focus on local, seasonal food to our distribution model.
-Our overflow produce is distributed to City Harvest and community food banks.
+Our main retail location is our Gift Shop, located in the greenhouse complex of the farm.
+In addition, we sell vegetables, bouquets, and herbs at the Union Square Greenmarket on select Fridays throughout the year.
+Our produce is also featured on the menus of various prominent restaurants in Manhattan and Brooklyn that focus on locally-grown, seasonal vegetables.
+Any overflow produce is distributed to City Harvest and community food banks.

 The mission of the Queens County Farm Museum is to preserve, restore, and interpret the site.
 Through educational programs, events, and museum services, we educate the public as to the significance of Queens County's agricultural and horticultural past and heighten awareness of present-day agricultural and horticultural practices.